Skip to content

-(An emergency service vehicles refer to the ambulance, fire truck or the police vehicles that have their sirens and their strobe lights on.
+(An service vehicles refer to the ambulance, fire truck or the police vehicles that have their sirens and their strobe lights on.
 Image source: Thgusstavo Santana from Pexels)

-The siren and the strobes are on for a very important reason – it is to warn other road users to take notice and give way to these emergency service vehicles to move faster and reach their destinations as quickly as possible.
+The siren and the strobes are on for a very important reason – it is to warn other to take notice and give way to these emergency service vehicles to move faster and reach their destinations as quickly as possible.

 First Encounter with Emergency Services

-When I started driving a car, one of the first things I had to get used is to driving in the city traffic jam which can be stressful and tiring.
+When I started a car, one of the first things I had to get used is to driving in the city traffic jam which can be stressful and tiring.
 Back then, working in the city centre meant one cannot run away from the morning and the evening traffic jams which are why I used to ride a motorcycle for almost 15 years before getting myself a car.

 When you are stuck in a traffic jam and the traffic is not moving, you can’t do much.
 You can’t move unless the car in front moves.
 It gets worse when it rains and some part of KL gets flooded.